basicallydan/skifree.js/README.md

 * Open up index.html in Chrome, or maybe even Firefox - I haven't tested it in anything but Chrome 23.0 yet, and I probably won't I'm afraid
 * Go.

+## I like to run Unit tests before I do ANYTHING.

+* Right, well first you need to do an `npm install`
+* Run `mocha` and you should see some beautiful passing tests

 ## This is pretty frickin' sweet but it's clearly not finished.
 I can totally improve it.
 Let me improve it, dammit.